fbpx

 Starting a business can be risky and expensive, and successful businesses still struggle to get the capital they need to grow.

-SNAP Financial Access is a nonprofit Community Development Financial Institution (CDFI) and an SBA micro-lender that helps entrepreneurs with financing when they can’t get all or part of what they need from a bank.
+SNAP Financial Access is a nonprofit Community Development Financial Institution (CDFI) and SBA microlender committed to helping entrepreneurs secure financing.

 Training